voidKandy/zemplate/README.md

 # Zemplate
 > A minimal, zero-dependency templating engine written in Zig.

 `zemplate` leverages Zig’s **comptime** capabilities to build a function graph for efficient template rendering.
-Templates can access nested fields, run loops, and serialize fields to JSON — all with zero runtime reflection.
+Templates can access nested fields, iterate over values, evaluate conditionals, and render string literals — all with zero runtime reflection.

 Originally created for my [portfolio site](https://github.com/voidKandy/zortfolio), `zemplate` became its own project because the model is flexible and extensible.